Volkoviysash/SQL/README.md

 ## The goal is to identify
- - Who the thief is,
+ - Who the thief is?
- - What city the thief escaped to, and
+ - What city the thief escaped to?
- - Who the thief’s accomplice is who helped them escape
+ - Who the thief’s accomplice is, who helped them escape?